 Technically, you're already two weeks pregnant when you conceive, explain Heidi Murkoff and Sharon Mazel in their book "What To Expect When You're Expecting."
 This is because you conceive about two weeks after the start of your last menstrual period, and pregnancy is dated from the first day of your last period.
 The early pregnancy period during which you'll start to show symptoms, therefore, is from about three to six weeks gestational age, or one to four weeks after conception.

 Reason for Symptoms

-The reason you start to show symptoms of early pregnancy--and not all women show all, or even most, of the typical symptoms--is that your hormone levels start to rise.
+The reason you start to show symptoms of early pregnancy--and not all people show all, or even most, of the typical symptoms--is that your hormone levels start to rise.
 This leads to the most common early symptom, a missed period.
 You may also notice some nausea, commonly called "morning sickness," explain Murkoff and Mazel.
-Many women also have headaches, and some experience low abdominal cramps that aren't unlike menstrual cramps.
+Many people also have headaches, and some experience low abdominal cramps that aren't unlike menstrual cramps.

 What To Do

 If you're experiencing an increased appetite--or any other unusual symptoms--and there's a chance that you might be pregnant, it's probably best to confirm or refute your suspicions with a home pregnancy test.
 Home tests tend to be most reliable on or around the first day of your missed period, explains Dr. Raymond Poliakin in his book "What You Didn't Think To Ask Your Obstetrician."
-Because women can experience the early days of pregnancy in so many different ways, a pregnancy test is the only way to be sure of what your symptoms mean.
+Because people can experience the early days of pregnancy in so many different ways, a pregnancy test is the only way to be sure of what your symptoms mean.